 2.7.1.
-Introduction to the Modeling of Geospatial Features: "Features with Geometry" and "Coverages"
+Introduction to the Modeling of Geospatial Features

-There are two popular technologies for the modeling of geospatial features.
+There are three popular approaches for the modeling of geospatial features.

 The first models the spatial extent of a feature with point, lines, polygons, and other geometric primitives that come from a list of well-known types.
 Features modeled in this fashion are called "Features with Geometry."